-As of March 1, 2008, the Authority had more than 1,200 employees, including persons with professional qualifications in the fields of construction, engineering, environmental science, accounting, finance, law and management.
+As of February 1, 2010, the Authority had approximately 1,205 employees, including persons with professional qualifications in the fields of construction, engineering, environmental science, accounting, finance, law and management.
 The Authority believes that future staffing needs to support facilities constructed under the CIP are adequately reflected in its projected revenue requirements.